 Going hand in hand

-re:cap founder Paul Becker shared in the panel that he often gets the question whether the alternative financing options want to destroy venture capital.
+re:cap founder Paul Becker shared in the panel that he often gets whether the alternative financing options want to destroy venture capital.
 His answer to this is: "No!
 That is not what we are looking for.
 We are venture capital backed up by ourselves.
-We believe that there a good cases for raising venture capital but it’s not the best use case instrument for everyone.
+We believe that there are good cases for raising venture capital, but it’s not the best use case instrument for everyone.
 Whether for bridging, supplementing or as an alternative: With venture debt or RBF, startups receive financing that can be used in a self-determined manner.”
-A few months ago it was announced that Silicon Valley Bank will provide $100 million credit facility to Berlin-based platform re:cap.
-Also Uncapped raised an $80 million combined funding round of debt and equity to launch a suite of banking services tailored to the needs of this new wave of tech-driven companies.
+A few months ago, it was announced that Silicon Valley Bank will provide $100 million credit facility to Berlin-based platform re:cap.
+Also, Uncapped raised an $80 million combined funding round of debt and equity to launch a suite of banking services tailored to the needs of this new wave of tech-driven companies.
 The round was led by Lakestar.

 Isabella Hermann-Schön thinks it's essential for founders to look into all financing options.

-Isabella Hermann-Schön, Managing Partner of Round2 Capital Partners emphasized that the market is large enough for venture capital, revenue-based financing and venture debt.
-It just depends where the company wants to go.
+Isabella Hermann-Schön, Managing Partner of Round2 Capital Partners, emphasized that the market is large enough for venture capital, revenue-based financing and venture debt.
+It just depends on where the company wants to go.
 All participants in the discussion agreed that the finance alternatives create more synergy than competition.
 “Are we in conflict or cooperating with the VC world?
 It’s a question of timing.
-Sometimes the relationship with VC is symbiotic, sometimes competitive, a mix solution and often it’s an alternative,” elaborates Patrick Walsch.
+Sometimes the relationship with VC is symbiotic, sometimes competitive, a mix solution, and often it’s an alternative,” elaborates Patrick Walsch.

 The financing landscape for startups is much more diverse than it seems